hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 for high-level description.

 This HIPE provides more low-level description of Rich Schema objects defining how they are identified and referenced.
-It also defines a general template how Rich Schema objects are stored on Indy ledger.
+It also defines a general template and common part for all Rich Schema objects.

 ## Motivation